Diocese of Oakland: Sexual abuse scandals

 Linda Chapin was awarded $3 million in a 2004 sexual abuse settlement reached with the diocese.
-She had accused Monsignor George Francis, pastor of St. Bede Parish in Hayward, of raping her "ritualistically and sadistically" several times, beginning when she was six-years-old.
-Chapin called on the diocese to "name all the priests that there are credible allegations against."
+She had accused Monsignor George Francis, pastor of St. Bede Parish in Hayward, of raping her as a small child.

-In 2005, Reverend Tim Stier from Corpus Christi Catholic Parish in Fremont resigned in protest at the failure of the diocese to address sexuality problems in priests.
-Stier described the diocese as hiding or ignoring the child sex abuse cases, and not holding its leaders accountable.
-He said, "It's not as if I'm a perfect person and I don't have weaknesses and sin.
-But there is a level of dishonesty and arrogance in this that just tells me we need systemic, radical change."
-In 2005, court papers revealed how the diocese handled sexual abuse allegations against Reverend Stephen Kiesle, a diocese priest.
-Eight victims had accused KIesle of sexually abusing them in the 1970s.
-In 1978, Kiesle had pleaded no contest to a misdemeanor charge of lewd conduct for tying up and molesting two boys in a church rectory.
-The diocese had relieved him of his priestly functions, but allowed him to continue work in the diocese.
+In 2005, Tim Stier from Corpus Christi Catholic Parish in Fremont resigned in protest of what he described as the diocese ignoring or hiding child sex abuse cases.

-In February 1982, Bishop Cummins wrote to Cardinal Joseph Ratzinger, then head of the Congregation for the Doctrine of the Faith in Rome, forwarding a request from Kiesle to be laicized.
-After complying with a request for more information, Cummins heard nothing from Ratzinger until 1985.
-At that point, Ratzinger told Cummins would take more time as he considered what was good for the church.
-That same year, Kiesle started working as youth minister in a parish in Pinole.
-He served there for several years until a worker at the church complain to the diocese about Kiesle's conduct.
+In 2005, court papers revealed how the diocese handled sexual abuse allegations against Stephen Kiesle.
+Eight victims had accused the priest of sexually abusing them in the 1970s.
+In 1978, Kiesle had pleaded no contest to a misdemeanor charge of lewd conduct.
+The diocese suspended his priestly functions, but allowed him to continue to work in the diocese.
 Kiesle was laicized in 1987.
 In 2004, he was sentenced to six years in prison for sexually abusing a 13-year-old girl in Truckee.

 In 2005, the diocese settled its outstanding sexual abuse lawsuits for $56 million.
 The eight victims of abuse by Kiesle each received between $1 million and $1.5 million.
 The insurance carriers for the diocese covered 57% of these payments.
 Bishop Vigneron in 2008 opened a healing garden at the Cathedral of Christ the Light, dedicated to victims of clergy sexual abuse.

 By 2008, at least 64 Roman Catholic clergy and religious had been accused of molesting children.
 At that time, the diocese had only acknowledged 12 clergy with credible accusations of sexual abuse.
-Aside from Francis and Kiesle, the following clergy had credible accusations of multiple instances of sexual abuse:
+Aside from Francis and Kiesle, seven further priests had credible accusations of multiple instances of sexual abuse.